 After we had our goods, we decided to get lost in the backstreets of Corfu Town.

-We walked down the backstreets enjoying the sites and smells of Corfu Town.
-And of course, we looked over the made-in-China stuff in addition to the handmade offerings.
+We walked down the backstreets, enjoying the sights and smells of Corfu Town.
+Of course, we looked over the made-in-China items and handmade offerings.

-Being without my daughter for the first time in months gave me the opportunity to dawdle, spend time looking at what I wanted to look at, and stop off for a nice glass of wine!
+Being without my daughter for the first time in months allowed me to dawdle, spend time looking at what I wanted to look at, and stop off for a nice glass of wine!
 My cousin and I wandered around laughing and chatting about all sorts – it was a nice little girly break.

 Hehehehehe.
-It was probably the most touristy place to go but the wine, food, and service were great.
+It was probably the most touristy place, but the wine, food, and service were great.
 It was another perfect day.

 A few things to note about Corfu Town…

-There’s a high street that has many British stores.
-I found an M&S in addition to other Brit stores.
+There’s a high street with many British stores.
+I found an M&S in addition to other British stores.
 If you want to spend some time shopping, there are quite a few boutique stores.
-The food seemed reasonable – we avoided the places that had really nice table clothes, as the prices seemed higher.
+The food seemed reasonable—we avoided the places that had really nice table clothes, as the prices seemed higher.

 We decided where to eat based on how well the tables were laid out!

-One thing that was a bit bothersome where the cruise ships, but that can be said about any destination.
-When a cruise ship came in the town was flooded with people wearing stickers with numbers on them.
-I imagine it was their identification badge for the ship and wondered if it caused the locals to instantly add 30% to the price of things too!
+One thing that was a bit bothersome was the cruise ships, but that can be said about any destination.
+When a cruise ship came in, the town was flooded with people wearing stickers with numbers on them.
+I imagine it was their identification badge for the ship and wondered if it caused the locals to instantly add 30% to the price of things, too!

 Overall, I loved Corfu Town.

-Visiting the city would make a great weekend break and if your holiday in Corfu for a week or two, it’s a must to see.
-We found the food, people, history, and sights to be excellent!
+Visiting the city would make a great weekend break, and if you’re holidaying in Corfu for a week or two, it’s a must-see.
+We found the food, people, history, and sights excellent!

 So…Corfu Town is not ‘nice’ it’s far better than that.
-My family and I had a brilliant time and we all highly recommend a visit.
+My family and I had a brilliant time and highly recommend a visit.

 Check Out Some Other Areas In Greece & The Mediterranian